mulbahoplanojames/linda-hair-salon/README.md

 - **Other:**
   - PostCSS, ESLint, pnpm
 - **Backend:**
-  - _No backend API included; forms simulate API calls (easy to connect to your backend)._
+  - _No backend API included yet; forms simulate API calls (easy to connect to the backend)._
 - **Cloud/Media:**
   - Cloudinary-ready for images (see `next.config.ts`)